-Brett Baty Homers In First Major League At-Bat for Mets
+Brett Baty Homers in First Major League at-Bat for Mets

 Published

-Brett Baty homered in his first major league at-bat for the Mets.
-The Yankees, who also called up some top prospects, got a walk-off grand slam from an old hand.Full Article
+Brett Baty homered in his first major league at-bat for the Mets on a day when both New York teams called up top minor leaguers.
+A day later?
+Another hit for Baty.Full Article

 Published

+Brett Baty homered in his first major league at-bat for the Mets on a day when both New York teams called up top minor leaguers.
+A day later?
+Another hit for Baty.Full Article

 Brett Baty homered in his first major league at-bat for the Mets.
-The Yankees, who also called up some top prospects, got a walk-off grand slam from an old hand.Full Article
+The Yankees, who also called up some top prospects, got a..

-The highly regarded Baty was called up just prior to Wednesday's game

-Touted Mets prospect Brett Baty was in the lineup for his major league debut Wednesday night, batting eighth against the Braves.
-He..